Toyota Cresta: Fourth generation (X90; 1992)

-The Super Lucent however was a much different story: this trim offered 3 different straight 6 engines from 2.0-3.0 L mated to an electronically controlled 4-speed automatic and the availability of TEMS, along with options like a moon roof or a factory LSD.
+The Super Lucent however was a much different story: this trim offered 3 different straight 6 engines from 2.0-3.0 L mated to an electronically controlled 4-speed automatic and the availability of TEMS, along with options like a moon roof or a factory limited-slip differential(LSD).
 Further differentiating Super Lucent models was the "G" package, which featured options like ABS, 15-inch wheels, Cruise control, Digital Instrument cluster, and leather interior.
 Permanent 4WD, called iFour was offered as an option during the mid-model refresh in 1993 to stay competitive with the Nissan Laurel Club S. The system typically provided 30 percent to the front and 70 percent to the rear wheels, incorporating a center differential lock feature.
 It was described as a safety feature linked to the anti-lock brakes, traction control, electronically controlled transmission, and electronic fuel injection, and it was offered on the Avante Four trim package.
 The various sized engine displacements gave Japanese buyers choices as to which annual road tax obligation they were willing to pay.
 Supplementing the safety enhancement, a driver-side airbag was now standard for all trim packages.
-The ECT electronically controlled automatic transmission and a limited-slip differential (LSD) unit were now standard on all rear-drive drivetrain installations.
+The ECT electronically controlled automatic transmission and a LSD unit were now standard on all rear-drive drivetrain installations.

 The Super Lucent G was available with Electro MultiVision, a 6-inch color LCD screen that displayed TV broadcasts, stereo settings, climate control settings, fuel economy and cruising range, and maintenance reminders.
 This was the first version to offer a touch-sensitive screen, which was previously introduced in the Crown.
 CD-ROM updated maps, and VICS local traffic conditions were integrated, and GPS location information was used to display the vehicle's position.
 Four stereo choices were offered, including two different versions that provided an in-dash CD player, along with DSP (Digital Sound Processing) that would modify the sound to simulate different venues.
 Ten speakers were available, including a subwoofer.
 Front and rear parking sensors, remote keyless entry, cellular phone handset in the front armrest with hands-free voice dialing, and the first-time leather interior was offered, were all optional equipment.

 The Tourer trim levels all featured a 2.5 L 1JZ straight 6, but with a few differences.
 The Tourer S had a naturally aspirated engine and only a 4-speed automatic whereas the Tourer V's came with a pair of turbochargers and the option of an R154 5-speed manual.
 All Tourers had front- and rear-stabilizer bars but only the Tourer V's came with traction control, ABS and an LSD standard.
 Tourer V's were very popular amongst enthusiasts and drifters due to their stiff chassis, price point compared to other RWD/Turbo Toyota's, and power-to-weight ratio.

 Trim packages (3.0L, 2.5L, 2.0L and 1.8L):